astadnitski/ProjectPAP331/README.md

 ![Signal comparison](https://github.com/astadnitski/ProjectPAP331/blob/main/Plots/SignalComparison.png?raw=true)

+In the above histograms, a small difference can be seen, as the peak at 125 GeV is slightly taller in the combined signal-and-background plot.

 Due to the limited phase space, the Landau fit is suitable for our needs.
 However, real data exhibits a more complex nature, necessitating the use of multiple background and signal fitting functions.

 ## Part 3: Project assessment